Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

-We may represent it graphically by making a vertex for each variable, an undirected edge for each monomial, and assigning to each edge a weight equal to the coefficient of that monomial:
+We represent it graphically by creating a vertex $v_i \in \Vertices$ for each variable $x_i$, an undirected edge for each monomial, and assigning to each edge a weight equal to the coefficient of that monomial: